Experimental design for Partially Observed Markov Decision Processes: Framework and Assumptions

 where $V_t$ is called the value function, and we get the associated control

 for every state $x_t$.
 This will give us a policy of what control to use at a certain state $x_t$ at a certain time $t$.
-The use of these controls will maximize the total expected reward $E[\sum_t C_t(X_t,u_t)]$.
-We refer to Puterman \cite{puter} for a detailed description of dynamic programming.
+The use of this control policy will maximize the total expected reward $E[\sum_t C_t(x_t,u_t)]$.
+We refer to \cite{puter} for a detailed description of dynamic programming.

+With this in mind, we return to the POMPD setting.
+To choose controls to maximize the Fisher Information, we set